fastify/fastify/docs/Reference/Server.md

 ### `maxRequestsPerSocket`
 <a id="factory-max-requests-per-socket"></a>

-Defines the maximum number of requests socket can handle before closing keep alive connection.
-See documentation for [`server.maxRequestsPerSocket` property](https://nodejs.org/dist/latest/docs/api/http.html#http_server_maxrequestspersocket) to understand the effect of this option.
+Defines the maximum number of requests a socket can handle before closing keep alive connection.
+See [`server.maxRequestsPerSocket` property](https://nodejs.org/dist/latest/docs/api/http.html#http_server_maxrequestspersocket) to understand the effect of this option.
 This option only applies when HTTP/1.1 is in use.
 Also, when `serverFactory` option is specified, this option is ignored.
->  At the time of this writing, only node version greater or equal to 16.10.0
+>  At the time of writing, only node >= v16.10.0 supports this option.
->  support this option.
-Check the Node.js documentation for availability in the
->  version you are running.

 + Default: `0` (no limit)